10,000 Daily Steps, Whats The Deal?13.07.20

 How N.e.a.t are you?

-Every move we make, decision we make, food we eat and activity we undertake expends energy in the form of calories.
+Every move we make, decision we take, food we eat and activity we do expends energy.
+We use this energy in the form of calories.

 NEAT specifically (Non-Exercise Activity Thermogenesis) is the energy expended for everything we do that is not sleeping, eating or sports-like exercise.
 It ranges from the energy expended walking to work, typing, performing yard work, undertaking agricultural tasks and fidgeting.